ButlerLogic/action-autotag/README.md

 This is the strategy used to identify the version number/tag from within the code base.

 1. _package_: Monitor a `package.json` for new versions.
 Use this for JavaScript projects based on Node modules (npm, yarn, etc).
+1. _composer_: Monitor a `composer.json` for new versions.
+Use this for PHP projects based on Composer packages.
 1. _docker_: Monitor a `Dockerfile` for a `LABEL version=x.x.x` value.
 USe this for container projects.
 1. _regex*_: Use a JavaScript [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) with any file for your own custom extraction.